The area around the State Capitol building in Madison is a great place to visit.…

 My main course was a TLT (Tempeh Lettuce Tomato) sandwich with avocado, served on sourdough wheat bread with a vegan aioli.
 I had this with some tangy fried potatoes.
 This was a more traditional dish.
-The tempeh had been prepared to have a smokey flavor – not quite bacon (possibly the only meat I miss since becoming a vegan) but is was pretty darn good.
+The tempeh had been prepared to have a smokey flavour – not quite bacon (possibly the only meat I miss since becoming a vegan) but it was pretty darn good.

-My wife always tells me I eat too quickly, but on this occasion I was full so I ate very slowly which did me give me the chance to savor the flavors of the cheesecake.
+My wife always tells me I eat too quickly, but on this occasion I was full so I ate very slowly which did me give me the chance to savour the flavours of the cheesecake.
 It was very rich, and the consistency of a torte rather than what I might expect for a cheesecake.
-Sometimes I find that chefs go overboard with the mint flavoring but with this cheesecake it was for me, just about perfect.
+Sometimes I find that chefs go overboard with the mint flavouring but with this cheesecake it was for me, just about perfect.

 I loved going to the Green Owl and I am sure I will be back before long.
 I need to work my way through the menu!